EternityInfinitySingularity/ProjectPlan/README.md

 # ProjectPlan

-Some codes for generating Plans.
+Some simple codes to generate project plans.